Lickability/swift-best-practices/CombinedDocument.md

 * Initializers, when implemented, should be the first declaration(s) in each group (inherited, protocol, open, etc.) of functions.
 * `deinit`, when implemented, should come directly after the last initializer.
 If no initializers exist, `deinit` should come before all other function declarations.
+* For `Codable` conformance, [it may be necessary to implement the special nested type `CodingKeys`, which conforms to `CodingKey`](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types#see-also).
+When present, this nested type should be declared after all other nested types.
+Since `CodingKeys` and `CodingKey` are not documented as part of the `Codable` protocols, no `MARK` is necessary.

 ### How do we use MARK?
 Group and separate code using `MARK`.
 The grouping order for each section of properties and functions should be: